 Path planning and navigation play a significant role in simulated virtual environments and computer games.
-Computing collision-free paths, addressing clearance, and designing dynamic representations and re-planning strategies are examples of important problems with roots in computational geometry and discrete artificial intelligence search methods, and which are being re-visited with innovative new perspectives from researchers in computer graphics and animation.

-This course provides an overview of navigation structures and algorithms for achieving real-time dynamic navigation for the next generation of multi-agent simulations and virtual worlds.
-Building on top of classical techniques in computational geometry and discrete search, we review recent developments in real-time planning and discrete environment representations for the efficient and robust computation of paths addressing different constraints in large, complex, and dynamic environments.
+Computing collision-free paths, addressing clearance, and designing dynamic representations are examples of important problems with roots in computational geometry and discrete artificial intelligence search methods, and which are being re-visited with innovative new perspectives from researchers in computer graphics and animation.
+This course provides an overview of algorithms and navigation structures for achieving real-time dynamic navigation for the next generation of multi-agent simulations and virtual worlds.
+Building on top of classical techniques in computational geometry and discrete environment representations for the efficient computation of paths addressing different constraints in large, complex, and dynamic environments.